-Welcome to Psychology
+Welcome to the Psychology Department

 Psychology is the social science discipline most concerned with studying the behavior, mental processes, growth and well-being of individuals.
 Psychological inquiry also examines the roles played by biological and sociocultural factors that affect behavior and mental processes.
 It is a broad discipline and profession, having both scientific and applied branches, with practical applications for personal growth and well-being.

 The Psychology curriculum at Santa Barbara City College is designed to provide students with courses needed to prepare for transfer as a Psychology major, to offer courses which are a valuable part of general education, to provide support and ancillary skills for many professions that deal with humans, and to offer studies which are meant to be applied to practical everyday living experiences.

 Students who complete the Psychology major enter a variety of career fields and/or graduate programs, including business administration, law, recreation, social work, education, counseling, clinical psychology, industrial/organizational psychology, neuroscience, forensic science, communications, health psychology, management, personnel, sports psychology, sales, advertising, marketing and many others.
 It is important to keep in mind that many of these professional careers require training beyond the undergraduate level.
 Students with such interests should discuss their plans with a counselor or department adviser as early as possible.

 The Psychology Department at Santa Barbara City College offers an AA Degree in Psychology which provides students with the foundational knowledge in psychology theory, research and statistical methods and prepares them to make a successful transition into a Baccalaureate Degree in Psychology at any four year institution